Sardar Sarovar Dam: Activism

-The dam is one of India's controversial, and its environmental impact and net costs and benefits are widely debated.The World Bank was initially funding, but withdrew in 1994 at the request of the Government of India when the state governments were unable to comply with the loan's environmental and other requirements.
+The dam is one of India's most controversial, and its environmental impact and net costs and benefits are widely debated.
+The World Bank was initially funding, but withdrew in 1994 at the request of the Government of India when the state governments were unable to comply with the loan's environmental and other requirements.
 The Narmada Dam has been the center of controversy and protests since the late 1980s.

 One such protest takes center stage in the Spanner Films documentary Drowned Out (2002), which follows one tribal family who decide to stay at home and drown rather than make way for the Narmada Dam.

 An earlier documentary film is called A Narmada Diary (1995) by Anand Patwardhan and Simantini Dhuru.
 The efforts of Narmada Bachao Andolan ("Save Narmada Movement") to seek "social and environmental justice" for those most directly affected by the Sardar Sarovar Dam construction feature prominently in this film.
 It received the (Filmfare Award for Best Documentary-1996).

 The figurehead for most part of the protest is Medha Patkar, the leader of the NBA.
 Patkar's role is questioned in the protest as she is accused of money laundering.
 Other notable figures who participated in the protest were Baba Amte, Arundhati Roy and Aamir Khan.